ansys/api-eigen-example/doc/source/getting_started/index.rst

 Installation of the C++ REST Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installing the C++ REST client manually is a little bit more complex process.
-We will have to install some development libraries and compile (in place) some additional external libraries.
+It is necessary to install some development libraries and compile (in place) some additional external libraries.

-First, we need to install a ``dev`` version of ``libcurl``.
+First, install a ``dev`` version of ``libcurl``.
 Using an Ubuntu package manager as ``apt``, one should have to do as follows:

 .. code:: bash

     sudo apt install libcurl4-openssl-dev

-Once we have ``libcurl-dev`` installed, we now have to compile some external projects.
+Once ``libcurl-dev`` is installed, we now have to compile some external projects.
 These external projects have been frozen at a given version within this repository and they can be found in the ``external`` folder.
 To install them, just follow the next steps:

 .. code:: bash